 The Holistic Centers Network (HCN) provides creative networking opportunities that strengthen communication, connection and collaboration, among holistic centers around the world, and hosts the annual Centers Gathering.
 HCN and Centers Gathering are the primary initiatives of the Breitenbush Eco Fund, a 501(c)(3) non-profit social benefit organization based in Oregon, USA.
 The Board of Directors are located in the USA and Canada.

 Board of Directors

 Jenyng is the Operations and Finance Director at the Occidental Arts & Ecology Center.
 Her work focuses on the internal systems that support the external work of the Center.
 From personnel to financial management to developing tools, Jenyng is always looking for solutions where efficiency meets efficacy and learnings integrate into the DNA of the organizational culture.
 Prior to OAEC, Jenyng spent over 15 years building companies from the ground up.
 She uses this lens to vision with others new ways forward towards ‘creating the world that she wants her boys to inherit.’

-Christine serves as the Executive Director of the Holistic Centers Network.
+Christine is the Founding Executive Director of the Holistic Centers Network.
 She is passionate about the global community and weaving the network of holistic centers to help each center thrive in its fullest potential and have a greater ripple effect.
 A writer and traveller at heart, she worked in Travel and Tourism for over ten years and values the outer adventure and the inner journey.
 Christine has 20 years experience organising retreats and programs, and first heard about the Holistic Centers Gathering in 2010 as the Retreats Manager of the Byron Yoga Centre in Australia.
 She has been dedicated to the development of HCN ever since, exploring how holistic education can greater impact societal transformation.
 Findhorn has been her home for ten years , the spiritual-eco-holistic learning community in the north east of Scotland.

 Peter Moore is the co-founder and current Business Director of Breitenbush Hot Springs Retreat & Conference Center.
 He is also co-founder and president of the board of the non-profit Breitenbush Eco Fund whose principal project is the Holistic Centers Network.